ThirVondukr/passlib/docs/lib/passlib.pwd.rst

 However, the (javascript-based) `zxcvbn <https://github.com/dropbox/zxcvbn>`_ project is a *very* good choice.

-Though there are a few different python ports of ZXCVBN library, as of 2019-3-4, `zxcvbn <https://pypi.python.org/pypi/zxcvbn>` is the most up-to-date, and is endorsed by the upstream zxcvbn developers.
+Though there are a few different python ports of ZXCVBN library, as of 2019-11-13, `zxcvbn (@ pypi) <https://pypi.python.org/pypi/zxcvbn>`_ is the most up-to-date, and is endorsed by the upstream zxcvbn developers.